Grigoriym/GrigoriyM/README.md

 ### Hi there, I'm Grigoriy 👋

-- 🌱 I’m currently learning Kotlin backend, Jetpack Compose
+- 🌱 I’m currently learning Kotlin backend, Jetpack Compose, and spend some time on leetcode.
 - ⚡ Right now trying to write web site using Kotlin
 - 🔥 I have a Mobile application and a backend for it.
 And they work together.
 Check them out: Cashier and cashier-api